- MFA + Russian embassy legalisation handled in-house

 Because the Thai National ID Card is a controlled-vocabulary registry document, its journey into Russian is less an act of writing and more an act of disciplined mapping — which is what this page lays out.
-Spanning everything from short-stay tourist letters to permanent-residency dossiers, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; keep scrolling for the line-item pricing, the eight-checkpoint workflow, region-specific notes on Russian registries, and the do-not-skip steps that decide acceptance.
+Spanning everything from short-stay tourist letters to permanent-residency dossiers, MFA-accepted translator on our in-house panel handles the text end to end, so the same wording clears the MFA counter, the embassy desk and the receiving authority overseas; the sections below are organised so you can read top-to-bottom on first visit, then jump back to pricing, turnaround or glossary as you need on follow-up visits.

 Why a specialist Russian translator matters for Thai National ID Card